 Isn't technology wonderful?
 With the Internet at our fingertips, we can find out anything we ever need to know in milliseconds.
 Well, sometimes it works that way.

 After shipping off a quilt to a show yesterday, I was reminded that I should let our local fiber art organization know so they can post the info in their "see our work" announcement page.
 But I should also tell them the dates of the show.

 The hard copy acceptance letter from the museum was still in my shirt pocket from taking it to Fedex to read off the address.
 But the acceptance letter did not say the dates of the show.
 I looked up in my email for the notification message, but that did not say the dates of the show.
 I typed "Evansville Museum events" in google and found no home page for the museum.
 Instead I got a page from a trip planner website telling me that the museum's nice new facility will be opening January 2014, I should allow four hours and would I like to build an itinerary.
 No, I wouldn't.
 But there was a link to the museum website, which I clicked on.

 Oops.
 Got the dreaded exclamation point in the red triangle: "Your connection is not private.
 Attackers might be trying to steal your information from www.emuseum.org (for example, passwords, messages, or credit cards.)"
 Well, that's scary but I only want to know the dates of the show.
 The web is so concerned about my safety that it won't even let me take the risk and see the site anyway -- my only choice is "Back to safety."
-That sure makes me feel safe -- North Korean hackers can infiltrate the site of any place I do business with, steal my social security number, plant ransomware on my computer, but at least I'm not at risk at the Evansville Museum!
+North Korean hackers can infiltrate the site of any place I do business with, steal my social security number, plant ransomware on my computer, but at least I'm not at risk at the Evansville Museum!
 What a relief.